A/C No: 031-110562-006

 For our day scholars in lockdown in the slums, the need is varied and requires a constantly evolving approach.
 It is essential that we are in regular contact with them to ensure that they are safe and to provide support and learning opportunities.

 Their first requirement is food, but as lockdown continues their education is also at risk.
-We are already delivering emergency food packs and now need to turn our attention to learning.
+Therefore on top of the delivery of emergency food packs we are also providng online education to all of our students.

 For many day scholars access to a phone is limited if at all.
 We have started to help them with connectivity so that they can stay in touch with Future Hope and the news, but also to ensure that they have access to online lessons with their teachers and peer groups.
-100% of our day scholars are now connecting daily and lessons will continue throughout the summer months.
+100% of our day scholars are now connecting daily and lessons.

 130 children & young people have been cooped up in our six residential homes since March.
 Our team of houseparents and staff are working around the clock to provide stimulating activities to keep the children mentally and physically occupied and continue their education.

 Virtual classes are in place after a bit of a challenging start due to limited resources and a lack of internet connections.
-However, in the past few weeks our teachers have been able to connect with all the children and our school has resumed with regular on-line classes.
+However, our teachers are now able to connect with all the children and our school has resumed with regular on-line classes.

 Some generous people and role models in Kolkata and from all over India have offered their help, making the on-line experience fun and special with new opportunities.
 From an afternoon of rhythm, song and duets on the tabla with a Grammy winner Tabla player, to preparing cooling summer juices with 5-star chefs, an on-line magic show for the little boys, singing the latest superhits alongside a Bollywood star and discussions with a popular Hindi and Bengali film actor – what more can children dream of?
 We thank them all for their time and generosity in this difficult time of a complete lockdown and for inspiring our children!